gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy was only a short street away from the garrison house when her day got worse.
-The house that the outgoing Consul Yisu had occupied for the past few years was one of the largest in Apple Bridge, and she had spared no expense on its upkeep.
+The house that the outgoing Consul Yisu had occupied for the past few years was one of the largest in Ghorahj, and she had spared no expense on its upkeep.
 Like the rest of the town's houses it had no windows facing the street, just a double door painted with a bright geometric pattern for luck.